gcgarner/IOTstack/docs/Developers/index.md

 # Contributing

+We welcome pull-requests.

+For larger contributions, please open an issue describing your idea.
+It may provide valuable discussion and feedback.
+It also prevents the unfortunate case of two persons working on the same thing.
+There's no need to wait for any approval.

+!!! check "Development guidelines"
+    * It-just-works - use good defaults that will work well for a first time user
+    * Keep-it-simple - try to keep stuff beginner-friendly and don't go too deep into advanced topics

 ## Writing documentation

+!!! tip inline end
+    For simple changes you can straight-up just use the edit link available on every documentation page.
+It's the pen-icon to the right of the top heading.
+Write your changes, preview everything looks as expected and submit as proposed changes.

 Documentation is is written as markdown, processed using mkdocs ([docs](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-your-docs)) and the Material theme ([docs](https://squidfunk.github.io/mkdocs-material/reference/)).
 The Material theme is not just styling, but provides additional syntax extensions.